 To help yourself remember that you are amazing, grab my free printable quote cards.
 Keep them on your mirror, computer monitor, wallet, or anywhere to act as a reminder to be kind to yourself.
 The cards are also great to secretly leave for people as an random act of kindness.
 Sign up here:

 Don’t say: “Nothing ever goes right in my life.”

-Positive spin: Here again, be careful of what you’re attracting to your life.
+Reframe It: Here again, be careful of what you’re attracting to your life.
 This attitude will attract failures, not successes.

 We all have so much good in our life.
 Even if you’re at the end of your rope, the sun still rises, plants still grow, and (to steal a saying by Abraham-Hicks) “things are always working out for you.”